judka-uriel/uriel-book/uriel_en.md

 accordance with the new level of morality.
-One of many examples: the Perushim made difficult and even practically impossible the application of harsh punishments, and also abolished the literal understanding of the law “an eye for an eye, a tooth for a tooth”, and many similar reforms in the spirit of filling with Divine light.
+One of many examples: the Perushim made difficult and even practically impossible the application of harsh punishments, and also abolished the literal understanding of the law “eye for eye, tooth for tooth”, and many similar reforms in the spirit of filling with Divine light.

 With the support of the common people, the rabbis participated in legislation.